parlance-labs/langfree/README.md

 > OpenAI](https://x.com/_jasonwei/status/1708921475829481683?s=20)

-`langfree` helps you export data from LangSmith and build data curation web applications.
+`langfree` helps you export data from LangSmith and build data curation tools.
 By building you own data curation tools, so you can add features you need like:

 - connectivity to data sources beyond LangSmith.
 - customized data transformations of runs.